 Cache storage is a technique used to store data that is used often so that it can be accessed quickly without having to retrieve it from its original source each time.
 This is done by temporarily storing the data on a user’s device or in a third-party data center.
 When the data is needed again, it can be accessed from the cached location instead of having to be retrieved from the original source.

-Cache storage is often used in online applications to improve performance.
-For example, a web page might load more quickly if some of its assets, such as images or scripts, are cached.
+Cache storage is often used in online applications to improve performance such as images or scripts loading speech.
 This is because the assets don’t have to be downloaded again every time the page is loaded.
 Instead, the user’s device can simply access the cached assets from the local cache.

-Cache storage can also be used to improve offline performance.
-For example, an application might cache all of its assets when it first starts up so that they are available even if the user is not connected to the Internet.
-This can help improve the user’s experience even when they are not able to connect to the network.
+Cache storage can also be used to improve offline performance, improve the user’s experience even when they are not able to connect to the network.

 Pros & Cons Of Progressive Web App Architecture